mingqian-233/point2rbox-v2/README.md

 This project is the implementation of Wholly-WOOD.
 The code works with **PyTorch 1.13+** and it is forked from [MMRotate dev-1.x](https://github.com/open-mmlab/mmrotate/tree/dev-1.x).
 MMRotate is an open-source toolbox for rotated object detection based on PyTorch.
 It is a part of the [OpenMMLab project](https://github.com/open-mmlab).

 ## Installation
-Please refer to [Installation](https://mmrotate.readthedocs.io/en/1.x/get_started.html) for more detailed instruction.
+Please refer to [Installation](https://mmrotate.readthedocs.io/en/1.x/get_started.html) for more detailed instructions.

 ## Getting Started
 Please see [Overview](https://mmrotate.readthedocs.io/en/1.x/overview.html) for the general introduction of MMRotate.